Yoga Instructor

 What are your thoughts on Lululemon clothing?
 Grossly overpriced, or worth every penny?

-Asked by yoga_budgeteer about 11 years ago
+Asked by yoga_budgeteer over 11 years ago

 Lululemon has some clothing that is worth every penny, and some that is not.
 Overall, it doesn't matter.
 It has nothing to do with your yoga practice and shouldn't.
 Your yoga clothes should allow for room to stretch and move freely.
 That can be purchased anywhere.